moritzfl/mathematicallatexhelper/README.md

 Mathematical LaTeX Helper is licensed under the terms of GPL3.

-MAthematical LaTeX Helper makes use of the following work by other authors (and further depends on their transitive dependencies):
+Mathematical LaTeX Helper makes use of the following work by other authors (and further depends on their transitive dependencies):

 - [JLaTeXMath](https://github.com/opencollab/jlatexmath)
 - [iTextPdf](https://github.com/itext/itextpdf)